MarkkBarrett/HandbookCA/HandbookVSCode/Content/Maintainable-Code.md

 - Use clear, readable code
 - Create shorter, more specific functions
 - Reuse code with functions
+- Refactor to reduce code
+- Use a branching strategy
+- Maintain a clear commit history

 ## Dont’s
 - Avoid inconsistent attribute names
 - Write one giant function
 - Copy and paste the same logic
+- Do not leave dead code lingering
+- Do not share the same branch
+- Do not merge multiple unrelated commits

 ## Full Guidelines for Best Practices